 What is Heiken Ashi?

-As readers could already guess, Heiken Ashi is another intriguing Japanese phrase related to candlesticks - the most widely used form of displaying price charts in the financial markets.
+As readers could already guess, Heiken Ashi strategy is another intriguing Japanese phrase related to candlesticks - the most widely used form of displaying price charts in the financial markets.
 The phrase itself means ‘Average Bar’ in Japanese, and it was designed to use additional filtering to exclude unnecessary noise from the chart.
 Although Heiken Ashi view is not so widely used as Japanese candlesticks, it allows traders to identify real trend effectively, ignore false price movements and find divergences to boost profits from Forex trading.

 Instead of using the open, high, low, and close like standard candlestick charts, the Heikin-Ashi technique uses a modified formula based on two-period averages.

-How does the Heiken Ashi chart look like?
+How does Heiken Ashi chart look like?

 To see the difference, simply look at two charts for the same currency pair on the same timeframe.

 It’s obvious that the Heikin-Ashi chart has completely different representation even though the overall price change is similar.
 Both candlesticks or bars have the same four parameters to be indicated on the chart - open, close, high and low rates.
 However, the method of calculation those rates is different for Heiken Ashi.

 How to calculate heiken ashi candles?

 Below is the list of formulas used in the calculation of Heiken Ashi bars: